 Hawa Mahal is a beautiful site, especially when the fountains are turned on.
 When David and I were there the biggest challenges for me was the attention I got for being a white woman.
 Particularly in the tower, there is little space for everybody to fit through.
 A school class of 16-year-old boys followed us up the tower so it was quite crowded.
 I was bothered a little by the students trying to take pictures with me so make sure that you are prepared that you may be hassled.
 Apart from this, it was a very enjoyable experience to wander around this romantic, historic monument.

 Amber Fort is an awesome sight and one of the best places to visit in Jaipur, I highly recommend it!
 We hired a guide to show us around and were very happy to have done so because of how gigantic the Fort was.
 It also has a grand history!
 We were given detailed information that we would not have learned otherwise.

 If you are an animal lover then I suggest you visit Jaigarh Fort.
 Here you have the chance to see an amazing group of monkeys that will come up close to you.
 The Fort itself was not really impressive, in my opinion, but the view is wonderful.

-At Nahagarh Fort you have the best view of Jaipur!
+At Nahargarh Fort, you have the best view of Jaipur!
 It even has a restaurant from where you can perfectly see the capital of Rajasthan.
 There was such a beautiful view as we enjoyed the sunset with a kingfisher.
 I highly recommend you to do the same.
-Arrange in advance for a rickshaw you bring you back down the hill as it is difficult to find anybody once you are up there.
+Arrange in advance for a rickshaw to bring you back down the hill as it is difficult to find anybody once you are up there.